 This document is an update of the 2004 clinical practice guideline on the Diagnosis and Management of Hypertension in the Primary Care Setting.
 As such, there are aspects of this guideline that have been modified from the previous version based on new evidence and the current Guideline Work Group's interpretation of the clinically appropriate scope of the guideline.
 Clinicians may find that this updated VA/DoD guideline has recommendations that differ from recommendations generated by other groups that have published guidelines on the management of hypertension.
 For example, this updated VA/DoD guideline recommends using particular blood pressure thresholds for initiating pharmacologic therapy and blood pressure goals that differ from other published guidelines.
 These differences may derive in part from differences in the basis for guideline development.
-For this guideline, the Guideline Work Group first developed key research questions to examine available evidence pertaining to the optimal blood pressure thresholds for initiating pharmacotherapy and the available evidence pertaining to optimal goals for treating blood pressure.
-The systematic evidence review also addressed systolic and diastolic thresholds and goals independently.
+For this guideline, the Guideline Work Group first developed key research questions to examine available evidence pertaining to the optimal blood pressure thresholds for initiating pharmacologic and diastolic thresholds and goals independently.
 Based on the evidence for treatment initiation thresholds and the evidence for treatment goals, the Guideline Work Group recommends SBP thresholds and goals that are somewhat higher than those to which many clinicians have been accustomed.